Herrington

 Herrington is an area in the south of Sunderland, in Tyne and Wear, England, historically in County Durham.

-The Herringtons are split into East & Middle and West and New villages.
-East and Middle Herrington is now a largely residential area just off the A690.
-West and New Herrington are across the A19 road from East and Middle Herrington near Doxford International Business Park.
+The area includes the older village settlements of East Herrington, Middle Herrington and West Herrington, together with New Herrington.
+East and Middle Herrington are now largely residential, while West and New Herrington lie to the west of the A19 near Doxford International Business Park.